The following programs, organizations, and resources are available to you as a Part-time Classroom Studies student.

 Your UNC One Card serves as your library card.
-View the Hours for each library on the Libraries site.
+For library hours, see hours.lib.unc.edu.

 The Math Help Center, 365 Phillips Hall, is a free walk-in tutoring service available to all students in MATH 110 through MATH 233.
 Although help is not guaranteed for higher courses, it may be available.
 Students may drop in and receive tutoring any time the Center is open.
 The Center’s hours are Monday–Thursday from 1–6 pm, Friday from 1–3 pm).

 A recreation membership can be purchased for the academic year at the UNC One Card office for $150.
 A full-year membership may only be purchased if you remain enrolled in Part-time Classroom Studies.
 If you prefer, you may purchase a membership for either the spring or fall semester; the fee is $75 per semester.
 During the summer, you are automatically charged fees that permit use of the gym and pool.

 If you withdraw (summer/fall/spring), your membership is deactivated.
 In order for your membership to remain active, you must remain enrolled and a student in good standing.

 The membership does not allow access to other athletic facilities or events, such as basketball or football games.
 Call Campus Recreation in the Department of Exercise and Sport Science, 919-962-3301, for further information.

 All Part-time Classroom Studies students are encouraged to consider the many Study Abroad opportunities offered by the University.
 Interested students should first visit the websites for Study Abroad and then talk to one of the academic advisors at the Friday Center.

 Students are encouraged to make a subsequent appointment with a study abroad advisor at the Porthole Building to discuss the particulars of any programs in which they are interested.
 The following considerations should be kept in mind when researching study abroad options through UNC:

 University Career Services helps UNC-Chapel Hill students plan for their careers, learn job-search skills, and search for employment.
-Part-time Classroom Studies students may access the career resource room, career panels, job fairs, and job-seeking workshops, and may have one visit with a career counselor.
+Parttime Classroom Studies students may access career panels and job-seeking workshops.